-The Senate is preparing to vote on a series of bills that could end the longest federal government shutdown in history.
-The question now is how long the process will take.
+The Senate voted to advance a series of bills that could end the longest federal government shutdown in history — clearing a key procedural hurdle.
+The question now is how long the whole process will take.

-Senate Republican leadership is lining up a vote on a bipartisan minibus — made up of three appropriations bills — and a stopgap measure that would fund the government through Jan.
-31, 2026.
+The Senate is advancing a bipartisan minibus — comprised of three appropriations bills — and a stopgap measure that would fund the government through January 30, 2026.
 The legislation does not include an extension to expiring Affordable Care Act subsidies, which has long been a demand from Democrats to end the shutdown.
-Instead, there is merely a guarantee for a vote on extending the ACA subsidies in December, shortly before they expire.
+Instead, there is merely a guarantee for a vote on extending the ACA subsidies in December, shortly before they sunset.

 The three bills that will get a vote are the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act; the Legislative Branch Appropriations Act; and the Military Construction, Veterans Affairs, and Related Agencies Appropriations Act.